VolvoGroup/dymoval/README.md

 If not provided, *dymoval* will be installed in a new environment called `dymoval`.

 #### Why not `conda install dymoval`?
-Unfortunately, it is not possible (yet?) to easily build `conda` packages when the project is handled thorugh a `pyproject.toml` file, and therefore the *dymoval* package, which uses a `pyproject.toml` file, is only available through `pip`.
+Unfortunately, it is not possible (yet?) to easily build `conda` packages when the project is handled through a `pyproject.toml` file, and therefore the *dymoval* package, which uses a `pyproject.toml` file, is only available through `pip`.

 #### Installation From this repo